slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

         ffmpeg -loop 1 -i <image> -t 5 output.mp4

+Questions:

-* What codec and encoder are used for the output file?
+* What codec and encoder are auto-selected for the output file?
 * What pixel format is auto-selected by ffmpeg?
 * Why do you think this is done?